 At Meredith, Jennifer Garcia, ’19, worked toward her longtime aspiration to become an attorney.
 She’s now attending law school at Campbell University, and her varied experiences at Meredith prepared her for this next step.

 “I plan to specialize in immigration law.
 As an attorney I also hope to empower young Latinas to pursue the profession, as I’ve learned that Latinas account for less than two percent of the lawyers in the U.S.,” said Jennifer, an Honors student who majored in business administration and political science with a pre-law concentration.

 Jennifer’s undergraduate research project in political science explored the campaigning methods of Latinos in Congress, focusing on whether or not these candidates stress their identity as Latinos during their campaigns.

 “My research fueled my passion to empower other young Latinas to be bolder and take greater risks because we need more representation, not only in Congress, but in the professional realm overall,” Jennifer said.

 At Meredith, Jennifer saw the importance of positive role models through the example of Assistant Professor of Political Science Whitney Ross Manzo.

-“Dr. Manzo was not only my adviser, but a teacher, mentor, and friend.
+“Dr. Manzo was not only my advisor, but a teacher, mentor, and friend.
 Dr. Manzo serves as an exemplary leader as a woman that I looked up to in all of my four years because of her professionalism, passion, and ingenuity.
 Her passion for the discipline radiates from her,” Jennifer said.
 “Dr. Manzo serves as the epitome of what Meredith encompasses in terms of intention and empowerment for the well-being of her students.”

 Jennifer’s undergraduate research project provided many opportunities to practice her presentation skills.
 She presented the research at the N.C.
 Political Science Association’s annual meeting and at the Midwest Political Science Association Annual Conference in Chicago.
 Finally, she shared her work on campus during Celebrating Student Achievement Day.